 Space is big.
 Space is very, very big.
 Because space is big, objects are usually very far apart.
 But empty skies and vast lanes of the void of space are not aesthetically pleasing.
 This trope is in effect when objects in space are visible in locations where they make no sense, either due to the science or due to pre-established canon.

 , Sci-Fi Writers Have No Sense of Scale

 (for some examples base on older information).
 Subtrope of Space Does Not Work That Way

 - In Robotech/Macross, the Zentradi destroy an object after the SDF-1 leaves Mars orbit but before reaching Earth.
-Even though there aren't even asteroids between Earth and Mars in regular orbits the object is very clearly spherical making it at the very least a Dwarf Planet (and we've certainly accounted for all those).
-In the dub Lisa refers to it as the planet Palomir ...
-Okey dokey then.
+Even though there aren't even asteroids between Earth and Mars in regular orbits the object is very clearly spherical making it at the very least a Dwarf Planet (and those have certainly all been accounted for).
+In the dub Lisa refers to it as the planet Palomir.

 - In the 2009 reboot, apparently Delta Vega is close enough for Spock Prime to witness the destruction of Vulcan without a telescope.
 This ends up Handwaved as a psychic vision.

 - In John Carter, Mars's moons are shown as two huge spheres in the sky that are always right next to each other.
 In reality, Mars's moons are extremely tiny, and their orbital rates are so different — 2.7 days east-to-west for Deimos, 11 hours west-to-east for Phobos — so they don't stay lined up together in the sky.
 Never mind the fact that Phobos and Deimos aren't even remotely spherical, being essentially large asteroids caught in Mars' orbit.